This post is also available in: Italiano (Italian) Deutsch (German)

 G-Codes & M-Codes Explained

 G & M-codes will make up the bulk of your CNC program.
 Codes that begin with G prepare your machine to perform a specific type of motion.
+These commands control the tool movements required for machining operations.
+G-code is used to control various types of machine tool, including mills and lathes.
 The most common G codes that you’ll encounter time and time again in every CNC program include:

 G0 – Rapid Move